WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Results

 This summary shows that algorithm audits to date have been disproportionately focused on the US and Western European liberal democracies.
-Among non-democratic countries, the one most commonly analyzed was Russia, yet only 7 studies (5.5\% of the reviewed papers) focused on it.
+Among non-democratic countries, the one most commonly analyzed was Russia, yet only 7 studies (3.98\% of the reviewed papers) focused on it.
 Furthermore, out of these, only \cite{makhortykh_story_2022} focused on Russia explicitly while other studies included Russia as part of larger-scale (4+ countries) comparative analyses.
 The same applies to the second most commonly studied authoritarian context - Belarus - that was examined in 4 papers but only \cite{kravets_different_2023} focused on it specifically, not within a larger-scale comparative research.
-The only other authoritarian country analyzed specifically was Pakistan \cite{bashir_quantity_2019} but even in this case it was combined with the US.
+The only other authoritarian country analyzed in more than 2 audits was China \cite{shi_new_2024,sun_value_2024,soeller_mapwatch_2016}.

-Within the studies focused on democratic contexts, we also observe that countries located outside of North America and Western Europe are understudied.
-For instance, despite India, Brazil and Indonesia being among the top 10 largest democracies by population, only 4 papers included India in their analysis, all of them being 4+ country comparative studies; two analyzed Indonesian context (only \cite{onyepunuka_multilingual_nodate} focused on it specifically); Brazilian context that was included in 5 papers was specifically focused on only by \cite{silva_facebook_2020}.
+Within the studies focused on democratic contexts, we also observe that countries outside North America and Western Europe are understudied.
+For instance, despite India, Brazil, and Indonesia being among the top 10 largest democracies by population, only 3 papers included India in their analysis, all of them being 4+ country comparative studies \cite{boratto_crowdsourcing_2022,soeller_mapwatch_2016,spiro_identifying_2016};\cite{onyepunuka_multilingual_nodate} focused on Indonesia; Brazilian context was included in 5 papers \cite{spiro_identifying_2016,boratto_crowdsourcing_2022,silva_facebook_2020,venkatadri_auditing_2019,santini_recommending_2023}.
 Thus, within democratic contexts, the skew in the focus of the studies does not correspond to the skews in the sizes of digital markets of different countries.
-Instead, we observe a strong geographic skew, with North American and Western European contexts being analyzed disproportionately more often than others.
+Instead, we observe a strong geographic skew, with North American and Western European - WEIRD - contexts being analyzed disproportionately more often than others.